Pre-drinking on a student budget

 The first rule of pre-drinks is that

-No one wants to get lumbered with hosting a shindig and fund everyone’s drinking habits as well.
+No one wants to get lumbered with the responsibility of hosting a shindig and funding everyone's drinking too, so make sure you pay your way.

-Simply ask everyone to either bring along whatever they intend on drinking, or if you’re planning on making some fancy pants cocktails, give everyone a designated ingredient or alternatively ask them to contribute.
+If you're the host, just tell everyone to bring along whatever they intend on drinking.
+Or, if you're planning on making some fancy cocktails for everyone, either arrange for each person to contribute a vital ingredient, or ask them to throw in a few quid to contribute.

-Splashing out on brand name drinks can be costly, so don’t be afraid to downgrade to supermarket own brands.
+Splashing out on brand name drinks can be costly, so don't be afraid to downgrade to supermarket own brands (psssst you can't even taste the difference).

-Also make sure to check out what deals are on offer (our food and drink deals are a good place to start), and always check exactly how much you’re getting for your money.
+Also make sure you check out what deals are on offer (our food and drink deals are a good place to start), and always check exactly how much you're getting for your money (always check how many millilitres a bottle is when comparing prices!).

 Stock up on some plastic cups and bowls for your drinking and nibbles to avoid any unfortunate glass mishaps.

-What’s a party without some lovely stuff to drink?
+What's a party without some lovely things to drink, right?

-We’ve put together a few of our pre-drinking favourites here for you (aside from the standard beer or vodka and coke).
-But if you’re up for becoming a cocktail connoisseur then make sure to check out our guide to making your own cocktails.
+We've included a few of our pre-drinking favourites here for you to try.
+However, if you're ok to take things up a notch, make sure you check out our guide to making your own cocktails at home.

 If you're in the mood for sharing, then you can't really go wrong with a good ol' bowl of punch.
 Make up the recipe as you go and it normally turns out just dandy.
 Here's a basic recipe.

 Just add a smattering of your chosen spirit to a bowl and mix with a selection of fruit juices.
-If you’re feeling fancy add some chopped up fruit like oranges, strawberries or some fresh mint.
+If you're feeling fancy add some chopped up fruit like oranges, strawberries, limes or some fresh mint.

 A student favourite and ridiculously easy to make, snakebites contain only three vital ingredients:

-Just pour all the cider and lager into a pint glass and finish with a dash of blackcurrant squash.
+Pour equal measures of cider and lager into a pint glass and finish it off with a dash of blackcurrant squash.

 Careful though, this does have a tendency to be quite a potent concoction.